 Frome’s new plaque trail is featured.
 This walk will take you to explore the rich heritage of Frome through its buildings and the interesting people who occupied them, including figures like poet Christina Rossetti and the Duke of Monmouth, who attempted to overthrow King James II.
 The trail follows the plaques established by the Frome Society for Local Study.

-The exhibition is part of Frome’s effort to gain Walkers are Welcome accreditation, which would mean that Frome’s public footpaths are maintained and promote footpaths and walking groups in town.
+The exhibition was part of Frome’s effort to gain Walkers are Welcome accreditation, which would mean that Frome’s public footpaths are maintained and promote footpaths and walking groups in town.